osaxnymloth/Space-Invaders/README.md

 # Space_Invaders
- Clone of the Space Invaders retro game made during test challenge
+Clone of Space Invaders made as a test task.
+Made with Unity 2020.2.2f1 + ProBuilder.